bb-acarrera/PLUTO/README.md

 node validator\validator.js -r CheckDataRulesetConfig.json -c $PWD/runtime/configs/validatorConfig.json -i examples/data/simplemaps-worldcities-basic.csv -o ../results/simplemaps-worldcities-basic.csv.out
 ```

+## Deploying

+After the project is built, in the `Release` folder a `deploy` folder is created that contains some basic info in `readme`, a sample config folder, a script to start pluto (create and start the db and start the server), and a sample `Dockerfile` as an example on how to extend the pluto container to support plugin dependencies.

 ## More..

-Additional iformation can be found in the following documents.
+Additional information can be found in the following documents.

 [Server][server] <span style="color: red">Needs updating</span>